 - The Divider area – not shown on this image.
 If you use multiple of the same fighter, you can keep track of tokens for the specific fighters here.

-The Attack Action in a bit more detail
+The Attack Action in more detail

 - Higher strength than toughness: +3 on the roll will equal wounds